daytonaio/content/guides/20240820_guide_devcontainer_feature.md

 1. **[Github CLI](https://github.com/devcontainers/features/src/kubectl-helm-minikube):** A feature that sets up the GitHub CLI in Devcontainer, making it easy to manage GitHub repositories from within your containerized environment.

-2. **[Kubectl-Helm-Minikube](https://github.com/devcontainers/features/src/kubectl-helm-minikube):** This feature installs latest version of kubectl, Helm, and optionally minikube.
+2. **[Kubectl-Helm-Minikube](https://github.com/devcontainers/features/src/kubectl-helm-minikube):** This feature installs the latest version of kubectl, Helm, and optionally minikube.
 Auto-detects latest versions and installs needed dependencies.

 3. **[Docker-in-Docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker):** This feature enables Docker to run inside a container, allowing you to test Dockerized applications from within your Devcontainer.